wyzjack/wyzjack.github.io/_pages/about.md

 Preprints and Working Papers
 =====
-* **A Prior Learning Network for Joint Image and Sensitivity Estimation in Parallel MR Imaging with Convergence Guarantees**
+* **An Unrolled Prior Learning Network for Joint Image and Sensitivity Estimation in Parallel MR Imaging with Convergence Guarantees**
 Yan Yang\*, **Yizhou Wang\***, Jiazhen Wang, Jian Sun and Zongben Xu (\* equal contribution)
 In submission